Cincinesh/tue/README.md

 Tuesday is currently a work-in-progress and has no version numbering scheme.
 It is, however, well-tested with unit tests and already in a useful state.
-The majority of the work remaining before a "release" version involves user testing and a little more work on the documentation.
+The majority of the work remaining before a "release" version involves user testing and a little more documentation.

 See [issues I've opened] (https://github.com/Cincinesh/tue/issues/created_by/Cincinesh)